myhorreum/myhorreum.github.io/projects/project-7.md

 <img class="ui image" src="../images/ELK.png">
 *- - - - - - - - - - - - - - - - - - - - - Viewing the running statuses of the ELK services - - - - - - - - - - - - - - - - - -*

 Also here is the Logstash [config]({{ site.baseurl }}/projects/logstash-config.txt) file that I gradually built up over the time working here.
-The file eventually grew to be more complex over time.
+The file eventually grew to be more complex and customized over time.

 ## ElastAlert2 :